The educational aims of the Subject “Foreign Trade, Logistics and Business in Taiwan (Republic of China)” are:

 The Republic of China (Taiwan ROC) is one of the Four Asian Tigers, the strategic position at the heart of the Asia-Pacific region, converts Taiwan in a Global manufacturing centre.

-Small and medium-sized companies (98% of all the Taiwanese companies) play a fundamental role in the Taiwanese economy;
+Small and medium-sized enterprises (98% of all the Taiwanese enterprises) play a fundamental role in the Taiwanese economy

-The Taiwanese manufacturing sector represents 25% of the gross domestic product;
+The Taiwanese manufacturing sector represents 25% of GDP

-The Taiwanese services sector represent 69% of the gross domestic product;
+The Taiwanese services sector represent 69% of GDP

-Top service activities in the Republic of China (Taiwan ROC) are wholesale and retail (19% of the gross domestic product), property (real estate) and leasing, financial services and insurance, transport, and information and communications providers;
+Top service activities in China (Taiwan ROC) are wholesale and retail (19% of GDP), property (real estate) and leasing, financial services and insurance, transport, and information and communications providers

 International Trade of Taiwan.